News

 Digging into the chalky orange-brown soil of western Germany, archaeologists exposed the ruins of an ancient Roman military camp.
 Their finds were plentiful but typical — until they uncovered a very ...

 Archaeologists in Germany excavated part of an ancient Roman military camp and found typical artifacts and a very rare pot, officials said.
-Photo from EggensteinEsca GmbH / M. Zur-Schaepers via LWL ...
+Photo from EggensteinEsca GmbH / M. Zur-Schaepers via ...

 Results that may be inaccessible to you are currently showing.